How To Use PostgresSQL With Django

 Here, I assume that you have already installed postgresSQL into your computer and know how to run it on terminal.

-Once you see a postgres console create a databse with the command below:
+Once you are in the PostgreSQL console (psql), create a user with the following command:

-GRANT ALL PRIVILEGES ON DATABASE newproject to newprojectuser;
+GRANT ALL PRIVILEGES ON DATABASE db_name TO user_name;

 Let’s Configure the Django Database Settings